vegaprotocol/specs/non-protocol-specs/0023-snapshots.md

 ## Acceptance Criteria
 * A node can be started up so that it generates snapshots at given block intervals
-* A node will generate snapshots files on the local filesystem
+* A node will generate snapshots files on the local filesystem (most likely using GOLevelDB)
 * A node will have a maximum amount of snapshots file on the filesystem.
 Older ones will be to be removed before a new one can be created.
+How many snapshots we keep may be something that can be configured.
 * The state of a node that is started from a snapshot should be identical to a node that had reached the same block height via replay.